nickyiliwang0000/h/css/css-grids.md

 * Pseudo elements in grid areas?
 Not yet!
 * can't add borders and backgrounds to grid-areas, just grid elements
 * Nested grids have no way of communicating with parent grids.
 Ideally, you would be able to line internal grid elements to the parent grid, or other nested grids but not yet!
-* -1 is the end of the explicit grid, not the whole grid!
+* grid-line number -1 is the end of the explicit grid, not the whole grid!
 * Can I make a masonry layout?
 Not without Javascript or positioning